The Atlantic Fellows for Social Equity Programme

 Ambition is high, with a view to achieving social equity globally for all.
 The programme builds on the strengths of Indigenous knowledge, recognising the inherent strengths of Indigenous people as a community, both globally and domestically.

-The programme is a 12-month intensive, with significant study and time commitments.
+The AFSE programme is a 12-month intensive course, with significant study and time commitments.
 It is open for Australian and New Zealand applicants and requires a strong commitment from the individual, and their employers, to dedicate to the course for maximum impact.

 Applicants are required to enrol in a graduate qualification in Social Change Leadership through the Melbourne Graduate School of Education.

-2021 Fellows are now being sought: they should be mid-career, with experience in their chosen field or sector, and seeking to accelerate their impact for social change.
+2022 Fellows are now being sought: you should be mid-career, with experience in their chosen field or sector, and seeking to accelerate their impact for social change.

 What you will gain from the programme